Yart-jh/RepairKit/README.txt

 # BUILD INSTRUCTION:

-run "repairtoolbuilder.bat" to compile source code into a usable .exe .
+run "repairkit_releasebuilder.bat" to compile source code into a usable .exe .
 After the build is complete; run "RepairKit.exe"

 # PREBUILT RELEASE